 There are so many of these weekend experiences that have been personally moving or meaningful to us for different reasons: relationships built, magic moments in performance, hysterical spotlights or all-skates, powerful learning transformations, teaching breakthroughs, etc.

 The Canadian Swing Championships (CSC) is a very, very unique event.
+It’s a lifetime bucket-list event: something every Swing dancer should experience at some point in their lives.
 It’s hard to describe the magic of CSC in just a few words: it can’t be compared to your average pure WCS event, and words can’t do it justice.

 I feel compelled to try, not only because Coach’s Corner is about making dance magic more accessible, but because you need to understand the context in order to visualize the euphoric climax it came to Sunday night, at CSC 2017.
 You’re going to want to read to the end, and watch the amazing video captured in the epic climax last year.